shizhuoxing/BGI-Full-Length-RNA-Analysis-Pipeline/README.md

         -min_isolen*:           the minimum output's transcript length whithout polyA tail -outdir*:               output directory
 ```
-Here is an example for classifying CCS generate from `BGI patented full-length polyA tail detection library construction protocol`, the parameters and usage are the same as in `classify_by_primer.pl`.
+Here is an example for classifying CCS generate from `BGI patented full-length polyA tail detection library construction protocol`, the parameters and usage are the same as in `classify_by_primer`.
 ```
-perl classify_by_primer.fullpa.pl -blastm7 mapped.m7 -ccsfa ccs.fa -umilen 6 -min_primerlen 13 -min_isolen 200 -outdir ./
+classify_by_primer.fullpa -blastm7 mapped.m7 -ccsfa ccs.fa -umilen 8 -min_primerlen 16 -min_isolen 200 -outdir ./
 ```
 ## Step4 isoform clustering and polish the consensus
 ### 4.1) make isoseq_flnc.sam based on ccs.sam and isoseq_flnc.fasta